SRM-Hackathon/RevEngineering/README.md

 ## Problem Statement

 Physical fitness is the key concern of today’s generation.
-It is the state of well-being and the ability to perform aspects of sports and daily activities.
+It is the state of well-being and the ability to perform aspects of sports for top notch athletes and daily activities and tasks for other professionals such as those in the IT sector.
 One can be physically fit when he/she is mentally fit.
 Thus the common mass also demands products that will help in maintaining and tracking their physical/mental fitness.
 In today's busy and competitive world, most employees tend to be mentally stressed out.
 Thus a system has to be made which helps in reducing the mental stress so that a person can be physically as well as mentally fit.

 ### Approach

 The system we wish to build in turn is a recommender system for betterment of mental health of the user.
 It takes as input the facial features or text based mood and outputs a host of media, like movies, songs and poems for the user.

 We will use a** Computer Vision** trained model using OpenCV to extract the facial features and Keras to detect mood from the same using a Deep Learning model and similiarly use nltk or other associated Natural Language Processing Libraries to ascertain the mood of the user from the textual input.
-A recommendation system is then built using LastFM 360k music Dataset for the music and the IMDB Dataset for the movies part.
+A recommendation system is then built using LastFM 360k music Dataset and the LastFM python API- PyLast for the music and the IMDB Dataset for the movies part.

-We also use Neural Style Transfer to apply a filter on the image of the user using Deep Learning in OpenCV.
+We also use Neural Style Transfer to apply a filter on the image of the user using DNN module in OpenCV.
 The poetry recommendation system runs using a self built dataset and a model to recommend poems based on specific query words.

 We wish to deploy the model using Django for a WebApp.

 ### Application

-A Recommendation System web app which has been made detects facial expressions of the user either by facial recognition system or a text input by the user and in return recommends movies, songs, quotes and funny memes in accordance with the emotions of the user, thus helping in uplifting the mood of the user.
+People get tense during stressful situations and they require a moment of pure tranquility before the given event.
+For athletes it might probably be playing in their life's most important matches such as the finals of an important championship, where they need to be at their best, or for a working professional, where they need to give a presentation for getting an important promotion, or simply for students who are tense before an important exam.

+People might start to feel sad if they probably had a bad day or things didn't go their way for some or the other thing during the day.

+In all these situations people look forward to something to get out of the muck and just feel a bit better.
+For all these situations our recommendation system can work like a charm and cheer up the mood of our user.

+The RecomMate.ai web-app detects the user's emotions through a facial recognition system which first recognises a face from a live video feed and in turn provides the facial input to the emotion recognition engine using Keras built on a tensorflow backend.
+The users can also provide input in the form of text, where our sentimental analysis engine detects how positively or negatively a user is thinking or feeling by creating a proper analysis on the textual input.
+After detecting the emotions using text or facial input the user is recommended movies, songs, quotes and funny memes, thus helping in uplifting the mood of the user or simply maintaining the their happy state of mind.

 ### Usage